ndwarshuis/CinnXP/theme-src/common/images/cinnamon/Panel/README.md

 Bitmap_103

 #### transformations (from top):
-* luna, homestead, metallic, royale, noir: delete row 17
+* delete row 17 (luna, homestead, metallic, royale, noir)
-* embedded, zune: copy rows 14 and 16 directly delow themselves, and take top 30 rows
+* copy rows 14 and 16 directly delow themselves, and take top 30 rows (embedded, zune)
-* all: screenshot the rightmost 7 pixels to get the panel bg
+* screenshot the rightmost 7 pixels to get the panel bg (all)

 border-image-slice: 0 0 0 0